jonitram/pokebreederbot/README.md

     Where the `number of steps to hatch the egg` is the value taken from this [link](https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_base_Egg_cycles) in the far right column of the species of pokemon you are trying to hatch
 - Change the `breeding_duration` variable at the bottom of `instructions.h` to match the value given as a result of running the `steps2breedingduration.py` script before making and flashing `Joystick.hex` to the Arduino
-- Do not change the value of `breeding_duration` to 2300 or less because there is a chance that when the bot talks to the nursery worker she will not have an egg waiting for you and the behavior will become unpredictable
+- Do not change the value of `breeding_duration` to less than 2400 because there is a chance that when the bot talks to the nursery worker she will not have an egg waiting for you and the behavior will become unpredictable

 ## Setting up the Arduino